Ashb87/Quiz-Ms-Project-Two/README.md

   * [Balsamiq](https://balsamiq.com/) <br>
      I used balsamiq to design and draw up my wireframes before starting the project.
   * [Bootstrap](https://getbootstrap.com/) <br>
-     I used the custom built bootstrap modal for my pop up **Rules** button expianing to the user how the game works.
+     I used the custom built bootstrap modal for my pop up **Rules** button explaining to the user how the game works.
   * [Font Awesome](https://fontawesome.com/) <br>
      This was used for the logos of the social media links on my home page and also the clock symbol and home button on the game page.
   * [Google Fonts](https://fonts.google.com/) <br>